hamidb80/hypothesis-of-understanding/readme.md

 ### Height

-we say that height of the node English "Camera" from Persian "دوربین" is high but not vice versa.
+in above example, the height of the node English "Camera" from Persian "دوربین" is high but not vice versa.

 think of GoT as Valley, and nodes as hills and Mountains.
 The more unconventional to get from a neighbours of a node to it, the more the height of it.

 #### Hint

-hints are trying to lower the height of the next node. it is the ability of teacher to try to make everything obvious (height of 0) for his students
+hints are trying to lower the height of the next node; it is the ability of a teacher to make everything obvious (height of 0) for his students

-*Thinking* means *sinking* ideas into the brain, where they grow unseen ...

-Simple/Complex GoT

-a GoT that has more fusion nodes, is more complex

-Fusion nodes

-nodes that have in-edges more than 1

-Shallow/Deep GoT

-Weight of a GoT: Heavy-ness / light-ness

-The more the width of the GoT more ideas involved or more options have to be considered, we use the term **heavy** for such GoT.

 ### Collector Node

+nodes that have more more than 1 in-edges.

 ### Distributor Node

+nodes that have more more than 1 out-edges.

+### Simple / Complex GoT

+### Shallow / Deep GoT

+> The scientists of today think deeply instead of clearly.One must be sane to think clearly, but one can think deeply and be quite insane -- [Tesla]([The scientists of today think deeply instead of clearly.
+One must be san...](https://fixquotes.com/quotes/the-scientists-of-today-think-deeply-instead-of-1057.htm))

+#### opinion on people's behaviour on social media

+most people in social media want quick and easy conclusions, i.e. shallow and straight-forward directions. which most of the times appears to be incorrect and destructive. this behaviour is exactly opposite of what Quran want from us: `افلا تعقلون` i.e. `why don't you think [more]?`

+###

+### Heavy / Light

+The more the width of the GoT more ideas involved or more options have to be considered, we use the term **heavy** for such GoT.

+### Diffculty of a problem: Easy / Hard

+The *energy* takes to build the GoT is the measurement of difficulty of a problem. the coefficients may vary for each person. the formula is as following:

+$$
+E_{total} = E_{Reason} + E_{Recall} + ...
+$$